ThKrypt/QualCoder/13-Other-information.md

 ## General:

-* Possibly use Qt Multimedia to play A/V rather than use VLC.
+* Possibly use Qt Multimedia to play A/V rather than rely on the installation of VLC.

 * Multi-language support - review of existing translations needed